roibeart/note-detector/README.md

 ## Example

-Check the index.html file for a working example.
+Check the index.html file for a working example, or try it live [here](https://roibeart.github.io/note-detector/).